-Leitão & Irmão Jewellers was founded in 1822 and is renowned for its historical connection to the Portuguese monarchy, having been appointed Crown Jewellers.
-Over generations, it has stood out for its artisanal excellence, technical precision, and use of noble materials, creating pieces that combine tradition and innovation.
-The brand continues to play an important role in Portuguese high jewellery and goldsmithing, remaining a symbol of quality, elegance, and cultural heritage.
+Over generations, it has stood out for excellence in goldsmithing and jewelry craftsmanship, technical precision, and the use of noble materials, creating pieces that combine tradition and innovation.
+The brand continues to play a significant role in high jewelry and goldsmithing in Portugal, and is synonymous with quality, elegance, and cultural heritage.

 What first moved you in opera?